 Palm Plant Flowering

-In spite of their name, palms are not actually trees.
-They don't have wooden trunks, instead growing in caliper.
+In spite of their name, palms are not true trees.
+They don't have wooden trunks, and their stems increase by caliper growth.
 This means they widen their trunks by expanding the tissues already present there.

 Palm flowers grow in large clusters called inflorescences but are relatively small alone.
 These flowers will usually begin to show at the beginning of the warmer growing season.
 In tropical climates, these flowers can bloom on and off throughout the year.
 Some palms flower only once in their lifetime, after which new stem growth will start from the plant's base.